chalatz/tours/pages/info/reviews-comments-content.md

     hesitate to recommend him as a private tour.<br>\nGraham & Nancy  USA       "
 - year: "1998"
   text: "Hi Nick.
 Just thought you would like to know that I have included your
-    name and email on the Net so that everyone can have the wonderful experience we had with you.
-Here is a portion of my \"review\" of our cruise that I just uploaded:
-    \ Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this \"tour\" with a wonderful tour/driver named Nicholas.
-He was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.
+    service and email on the Net so that everyone can have the wonderful experience we had with your company.
+Here is a portion of my \"review\" of our cruise that I just uploaded:  Rhodes...TIPS: Yes, you can take a tour of Lindos, which is a small town with two beautiful harbors .....We took this \"tour\" with a wonderful driver, he was funny, knew everything about the island and showed us the sights in an air-conditioned Mercedes.
 He was one of the highlights of the cruise.<br>\nI have now looked at your web site--nice work!<br>\nThanks again for making our trip so wonderful!<br>\nRusty  USA\n\n\nDear Nicholas.
 I am Omar the son of Dr Monir .
 We visited Rhodes last month on the cruise ship Boccacio<br>\nWe took